 What people lack the most nowadays is time, everyone is in a rush and has a million things to do every day and it becomes ever so difficult to dedicate the desired time to the practice of Yoga.
 Many of us can only manage once a week, or maybe twice a week but with difficulty.
 Gradually as we explore the world of Yoga in more depth we come to realize that it requires a certain amount of time to be fully appreciated.

 If doing yoga every day with our teacher is not feasible, then practising at home is an alternative even if less captivating.
-The trick is to manage your time so as to allott 15 minutes every day to practise…….perhaps by postponing watching your favorite TV series.
+The trick is to manage your time so as to allott 15 minutes every day to practising yoga…….perhaps by postponing watching our favourite TV series.
 Prioritizing is essential if your time is limited.

 Asanas will contribute to achieving a toned body, but it is the mental aspect which really counts in yoga and which requires concentration and perseverance…..only in this way, and through time, will those who practise yoga possess a “secret weapon” to effectively tackle everyday life with awareness and self-confidence.